 The Seed Library includes over fifty varieties of seed provided by generous donations from Baker Creek Heirloom Seeds, High Mowing Organic Seeds, Seed Savers Exchange, Slow Food Upstate, and Sow True Seeds.
 The seeds have been sorted, separated by type, packaged, and clearly labeled with information and instructions by Greater Greenville Master Gardeners and the Greenville County Soil and Water Conservation District.

-Somewhere northwest of Greenville - and people disagree as to its boundaries - is the section known as Berea.
+Somewhere northwest of Greenville - people disagree as to its boundaries - is the section known as Berea.
 The first settlers came after the Revolutionary War when the rich soil in the area between the Saluda River and Paris Mountain began attracting farmers.
 The region's name reveals the piety of these early Scots Irish immigrants.
-A Baptist church chose that name in reference to the noble Bereans in the Bible (Acts 17) when it formed in 1843.
+A Baptist church chose that name when it formed in 1843 in reference to the noble Bereans in the Bible (Acts 17).
 By the late 1800s people were calling the whole area "Berea."